hunaispc/FlutterCourseModules/FlutterFundamentals/PracticalQuestions/practical1.md

-# 🚗 Car Rent App UI Design Task
+# 🚗 Car Rent Mobile App UI Design Task

 ## 🎯 Task Overview
 Your task is to design the **Car Rent App UI** based on the provided Figma design.
 The goal is to create a **pixel-perfect, responsive UI** in Flutter that matches the design layout for different screen sizes (mobile, tablet, and web).